-Next, the Panel’s Administrative Assistant will ask the parties when they can be available to have a telephone conference with the assigned Adjudicator.
-The purpose of the telephone conference is to give all of the parties the opportunity to discuss their human rights complaint with an Adjudicator as well as how and when a hearing will take place.
+Next, the Panel’s Office Administrator will ask the parties when they can be available to have a telephone conference with the assigned Adjudicator.
+The purpose of the telephone conference is to give all of the parties the opportunity to discuss their human rights complaint with an Adjudicator as well as how and when a Hearing will take place.

 Phone: 1-867-920-3188 or Toll free: 1-888-920-3188

-Hearings before Adjudicators are intended to be less formal than in a courtroom.
-However to make sure that everyone is heard, Adjudicators usually employ the following hearing structure:
+Hearings before Adjudicators are intended to be less formal than in a courtroom and are always electronically recorded.
+To make sure that everyone is heard, Adjudicators usually employ the following Hearing structure:

 - The Complainant, who has to prove that discrimination has occurred, or the Appellant, who has to prove that the appeal has merit, begins her or his case first by producing witnesses to give sworn evidence.

-- Witnesses will be asked to take an oath to tell the truth (by which they will swear to do so according to their religious convictions, by holding a non-denominational Bible) or to solemnly affirm that they will tell the truth (by which they acknowledge their responsibility to tell the truth without reference to any religious affiliation).
-If witnesses require special oaths, the Panel’s Administrative Assistant must be advised well before the hearing commences.
+- Witnesses will be asked to take an oath to tell the truth or to solemnly affirm that they will tell the truth.
 The failure to tell the truth while under oath or affirmation is a criminal offence.

 - The Respondent will then have the opportunity to ask questions of the Complainant’s/Appellant’s witnesses.
 This “cross-examination” is an important part of the hearing process.
 Cross-examination allows the other party to challenge what the witness had to say.